 The skeptic, the believer, and the builder represent positions people take.
 Movement amongst these positions rely on a learning mindset.
 Those with a fixed mindset never move from skeptic.

-Those believers and builders that continue their learning mindset stretch towards mastery.
+Those believers and builders that continue with a learning mindset stretch towards mastery.
 As any master will tell you, they are just beginning to learn.

-The executive that outsources belief, in turn, poisons their organization.
+The executive that outsources belief, in turn, poisons the organization.